dstack.ai is an open-source tool and an enterprise platform for building data and ML applications using Python and R.

 There are several general use-cases for such data science applications:

-Machine learning applications – applications that let users interact with ML models (not supported yet)
+Applications – Interactive applications that run on the server and let users to interact with ML models and data sources (not supported yet)

 Currently, dstack supports only Interactive reports.
-The support for Live dashboards and Machine learning applications is coming soon.
+The support for Live Reports and Machine learning applications is coming very soon.

 The dstack in-cloud and on-premises versions allow you to execute Python and R jobs right – either on demand or automatically at a regular schedule.